How to respond to your child when they say “I Can’t Do It” and then they do not try to do the task they need/want to be accomplished.

-When we figured out what time we were going to wake up and start school work and an order to the work, things become so much easier and the ” I Can’t Do It” attitude disappeared.
+When we figured out what time we were going to wake up and start school work and an order to the job, things become so much easier, and the ” I Can’t Do It” attitude disappeared.

 You can do this too, just talk to your child and see if you can brainstorm some solutions together!